malctaylor15/malctaylor15.github.io/README.md

 # Hello

 Hello!
 My name is Malcolm Taylor.
 This website is designed to help you get to know more about me and my projects.
-Feel free to look at my various projects and please contact [me](malctaylor15@gmail.com) if you have any questions.
+Feel free to look at my various projects and contact me  at malctaylor15@gmail.com if you have any questions.

 ## Song Lyrics NLP Analysis - Python Scripts - 2017   ** in Progress **